Car & Machine Fetish

 Safety, consent & law

 The attraction itself is generally harmless: it involves inanimate property and raises no consent issues.
 It is not a recognised disorder under DSM-5-TR or ICD-11 unless it causes the individual clinically significant distress or impairment.
-Legal questions attach only to conduct (for example, public indecency where a machine is used as a prop in a public place, which has led to prosecutions in some jurisdictions) not to the private attraction.
+Legal questions attach only to conduct, for example public indecency where a machine is used as a prop in a public place, which has led to prosecutions in some jurisdictions, not to the private attraction.
 Ordinary traffic, safety and property considerations apply to how any vehicle is used.

-- Object Sexuality17/100Objectophilia · Objects & MaterialsObject sexuality (objectophilia, objectum sexuality, OS) is a pronounced romantic and sometimes sexual orientation toward specific inanimate objects or structures.
-People who identify with it describe genuine, often reciprocal-feeling love for a particular object.17
+- Object Sexuality17/100Objectophilia · Objects & MaterialsObject sexuality (objectophilia, objectum sexuality, OS) is a romantic and sometimes sexual attraction directed at specific inanimate objects or structures.
+Those who identify with it describe committed, often reciprocal-feeling love for one particular object rather than a generic interest in things.17

 - Robot Fetish26/100Technosexuality · Objects & MaterialsRobot fetishism, also called technosexuality or ASFR, is an erotic attraction to robots and androids, or to people behaving as artificial beings.
 It commonly centres on mechanical movement, control, and the blurred line between human and machine.26